mvanduijker/laravel-mercure-broadcaster/README.md

 Make sure you have installed [Mercure](https://github.com/dunglas/mercure) and have it running.
 Check their docs how to do it.
 (It's pretty easy)

-Configure laravel to use the mercure broadcaster by editing `config/broadcasting.php` for example:
+Configure laravel to use the Mercure broadcaster by editing `config/broadcasting.php` for example:

 ```php
 <?php